Line-Search Filter Differential Dynamic Programming for Optimal Control with Nonlinear Equality Constraints: Numerical Simulations

 \subsection{Experimental Setup}

 The solver parameters selected for FilterDDP across all experiments are identical to their IPOPT counterparts described in \cite{ipopt}, except we reduce the superlinear barrier update term to $\theta_\mu = 1.2$ and increase the default barrier parameter to $\mu_\mathrm{init} = 1$.
 FilterDDP are limited to 1,000 iterations while ProxDDP and IPOPT (B) are limited to 3,000 iterations.
 Optimality error tolerances are set to $10^{-7}$ for IPOPT and FilterDDP and $10^{-5}$ for ProxDDP and IPOPT (B).
 For ProxDDP, we applied a grid search per planning task to select the initial AL parameter $\mu_0$ to minimise constraint violation, while default parameters were used for FilterDDP, IPOPT and IPOPT (B).
 All specific parameter values are provided in the Julia code.
 For each task, we create 100 individual OCPs by varying the dynamics parameters (e.g., link lengths and masses for acrobot) and actuation limits.
-All experiments were limited to one CPU core and performed on a computer with a 4.7GHz AMD Ryzen 9 7900X 12-core processor, Ubuntu 22.04.2 LTS and Julia version 1.11.2.
+All experiments were limited to one CPU core and performed on a Lenovo ThinkPad T14s Gen 5 with an Intel® Core™ Ultra 7 155U and 32GB of RAM, running Ubuntu 24.04.3 LTS and Julia version 1.13.0-beta3 compiled using the -O3 optimisation level.